 In Dubai, as an expat buyer, the full amount that you will repay (principal + interest) cannot be more than the total amount that you will earn in seven years.

 With this rule clear, let’s talk about fixed and variable interest rates.

-Fixed rate mortgages guarantee that the rate of interest on your mortgage will be fixed regardless of the change in rates in the market for the duration of the agreement.
+Fixed rate mortgages guarantee that the rate of interest on your mortgage will be adjusted regardless of the change in rates in the market for the duration of the agreement.
 This duration is usually five years.
 After this period, the mortgage reverts to the rate set by the bank.
 On the other hand, in a variable rate mortgage, your interest rate changes with the changes in the market.

 Also Read: Real Estate?
 What it is and how it works